 PALADIN: I’d like you to take a look at this gun.
 The balance is excellent.
 This trigger responds to a pressure of one ounce.
 This gun was hand-crafted to my specifications and I rarely draw it unless I intend to use it.

-That, of course, was the voice of Richard Boone (1917-1981) and the show was Have Gun Will Travel.
+Feel free to imagine the voice of Richard Boone (1917-1981) speaking these lines.
+The show was Have Gun Will Travel.
 It would last five seasons and its formula of a black suited cowboy-knight-errant was so durable and popular that no one ever wondered how a man wearing dark clothes while riding in a hot desert sun stays so imperturbably cool.

 This made us wonder: How would one of America’s foremost playwrights handle this prelude?
 What would he bring to this classic introduction?